 The basic features of the magnet are shown in Fig. 1.
-A conventional iron dominated magnet forms the basis for the laced quadrupole.
-The major change in the magnet is the addition of permanent magnet material between the pole-pieces.
+A conventional iron dominated magnet forms the basis of the laced quadrupole.
+The fundamental change in the magnet is the addition of permanent magnet material between the pole-pieces.

 Iron pole-pieces determine the shape of the quadrupole field.
 A conventional tape-wound copper coil energizes the magnet, however the coil starts at a larger radius than in a conventional quadrupole.
-The small radius region between the pole-pieces is filled with the rare earth permanent magnet material.
-This material is oriented to inject magnetic flux into or subtract flux from each polepiece, as the arrows show in Fig. 1, where the arrows refer to the magnetization axis of the permanent magnet material.
-Note that the entire path for the magnetic flux due to the permanent magnets is contained in the iron.
-For infinitely permeable iron the magnets therefore do not add to the field in the aperture.
+The four small-radius regions between the pole-pieces are filled with the rare earth permanent magnet material.
+This material is oriented to inject magnetic flux into or subtract flux from each pole-piece, as the arrows show in Fig. 1, where the arrows refer to the magnetization axis of the permanent magnet material.
+Since the entire path for the magnetic flux due to the permanent magnets is contained in the iron, for infinitely permeable iron the magnets do not add to the field in the aperture.
 They do add flux to the iron, however, and this flux is directed to cancel flux produced by the coil.
-The field in the iron is therefore reduced, allowing higher quadrupole gradients in the magnet before reaching saturation of the iron.
+This reduces the field in the iron, which allows higher quadrupole gradients before saturation occurs.